DavidJDallas/wc-tool/README.md

 # wc-tool
 This is a coding challenge from John Crickett's coding challenges blog.
-It's a script that functions the same as the wc tool in any Unix-based OS.It currently is
+It's a script that functions the same as the wc tool in any Unix-based OS.
+Just started today and currently just works for byte counting, which you can use by denoting -c in the CLI.
+How to run in depth is explicated below.

 ## Setting up